exoclime/HELIOS-K/README.md

  * Units: The units of the opacities.
 0: cm^2 / g, 1: cm^2 / molecule
  * ReplaceFile: When set to 1, then all output files are overwritten, when set to 0 then the data is appended to the existing files.
  * profile: 1 = Voigt, 2 = Lorentz, 3 = Gauss, 4 = cross section
+ * doTuning: 1 = use self tuning routines to specify the kernels with best parameters.

 # Console Arguments #
 Instead of using the parameter file, some arguments can also be passed as console arguments.
 The console arguments have the highest priority and are overwriting the arguments of the `param.dat` file.
 The options are: